Promote High-Wage Jobs and Entrepreneurship

 Although we have no relationship with this FlexJobs, it lists nearly 9,000 open jobs with major firms all over the US that can be filled today by Montanans working from their home.

 High-Tech Jobs Portal.
 The Montana High Tech Business Alliance has launched an online portal to connect job seekers with Montana companies looking to fill technology-based jobs.
 This will meet the needs of two groups: Montana high-tech companies looking for in-state talent, and job seekers who are looking to stay in Montana and still work in a high-tech field.
 Several jobs are already posted, and more continue to be posted regularly.
 Visit the portal here.

+Code Montana.
 Our state universities are graduating only about 10% of the computer science students required by high-tech businesses in Montana.
 In response, Greg Gianforte and Rob Irizarry founded CodeMontana in 2013, a free interactive program that encourages Montana high school students to pursue computer science in college.
 In the first two years it grew to over 1,200 students, expanded to both middle school and high school students, provided opportunities for scholarships, and even incorporated a way for students to earn college credit through the program.
 It is currently administered by Montana Tech, where it can offer further mentorship for CodeMontana students from current Computer Science students at Tech.
 Enroll now at www.CodeMontana.org.

+Joy and Beauty of Computing High School Course.
 Developed by MSU’s Computer Science Department, this course has been adapted for high schools to expose Montana students to computing in an engaging way.
 The Gianforte’s funded the initial delivery of the course at the Bozeman Public High School with the hopes that it will be made available statewide.
 Check it out at http://www.cs.montana.edu/paxton/classes/joy-and-beauty/.